chekeAditya/Android-Interview-Question/Random_Question/Readme.md

     ![https://www.tutorialspoint.com/android/images/services.jpg](https://www.tutorialspoint.com/android/images/services.jpg)

-- **Different ways to communicate between service and activity/fragments ?**
+- **Different ways to communicate between service and activity/fragments**
-    1. Interface: The easiest way to communicate between your activity and fragments is using interfaces.
-The idea is basically to define an interface inside a given fragment A and let the activity implement that interface.
-    2. ViewModel: The ViewModel case, makes things pretty simpler at the end, since you don't have to add extra logic that makes things dirty in the code and messy.
-Plus it will allow you to separate the gathering (through calls to an SQLite Database or an API) of data from the Controller (activities and fragments).
-    3. call fragment method from the activity class.
+    1. You can use Bound Service which acts as a server in client-server interface.
-    4. We can use Broadcast Sender and Receiver
+    2. You can use Broadcast Receiver
-    5. we can use through Bundle also
+    3. You can use Bus Architecture
+    4. You can used Result Receiver
-- What is IntentService and JobIntentService?
+- What is Service, IntentService and JobIntentService
+    - Service - This runs on the same main thread which invokes this service and performs some background operation.
+For any long running operation happening on the main thread it is recommended to create a new thread and do the job (eg; `Handler`) by not impacting the main thread's performance.

+        **Drawback : Runs on main thread**

-    InterntService :- Intent Service helps in doing some long-running background task.
-The only difference is it create a new task and does not run on the main thread.
+    - IntentService - Intent service also helps in doing some long running (indefinite) background task.
+The only difference is that it creates a new thread to perform this task and does not run on the main thread.
+Does the given job on it's `onHandleIntent`.

+        **Drawback: The job given to the IntentService would get lost when the application is killed**

-    JobIntent Service:- Job intent service is very simiar to intentservice the only difference is applicaiton can kill this job at any time and it can start the job from begining once the application get recreated/up.
+    - JobIntentService - Job intent service is very similar to IntentService but with few benefits like the application can kill this job at any time and it can start the job from the beginning once the application gets recreated/up.

+    But from Oreo, if the app is running in background it's not allowed to start the service in background.
+Android asks us to start the service explicitly by `context.startForegroundService` instead of `context.startService` and when the service is started within 5 seconds it must be tied to the notification to have a UI element associated with it.

-- **What is the difference when you extend a class with service and IntentService ?**
+- **What is the difference when you extend a class with service and IntentService**
     1. **Usage:** If you want some background task to be performed for a very long period of time, then you should use the IntentService.
 But at the same time, you should take care that there is no or very less communication with the main thread.
 If the communication is required then you can use main thread handler or broadcast intents.
 You can use Service for the tasks that don’t require any UI and also it is not a very long running task.
     2. **How to start?:** To start a Service you need to call the **onStartService()** method while in order to start a start IntentService you have to use Intent i.e. start the IntentService by calling **Context.startService(Intent).**
     3. **Running Thread:** Service always runs on the **Main thread** while the IntentService runs on a separate **Worker thread** that is triggered from the Main thread.